The Genealogical Research Process

 Record your information

 - Record the information you already know on family group sheets, a pedigree chart, or in a computerized genealogy database.
+You can find free printable versions here.

 - Include as much information as you can to assist in future searches.